samjulien/blog/post-cheat-sheet.markdown

 ---
 layout: post
+title: "Title displayed on the post itself, blog search, and on blog feed."
-title: "Title - less than 60 characters"
+metatitle: "Title displayed in search engines and social - less than 60 characters"
 description: "Shorter shown underneath the title on the post itself and on blog feed - must be less than 110 characters."
 metadescription: "Richer, longer description that shows in search engines - must be less than 160 characters."
 date: 2018-mm-dd 8:30